 When Anxiety Makes You Lose Your Appetite

-It feels awful enough on its own to be wound up and nervous to the point where your appetite starts to suffer.
+It feels awful enough on its own to be wound up to the point where your appetite starts to suffer.
 When your anxiety prevents you from eating you can also develop some secondary worries about the symptom itself:

-- Worries about the effect your lack of appetite will have on your health (E.g., "I'm super-stressed and have barely eaten for the last three days.
+- Fears about the effect your lack of appetite will have on your health (E.g., "I'm super-stressed and have barely eaten for the last three days.
 I think I've already lost weight.
 This can't be good for me.")